What You Get:

 -

-Investment: $2,700
+Investment: $3,300

 FAQs

 Do you take insurance?
 As a highly specialized provider, I offer deeply personalized, expert care that isn’t limited by insurance restrictions.
 I am an out-of-network provider, and full payment is required at the time of service.
 However, your insurance may reimburse part of the cost as an out-of-network benefit.
-Upon request, I can provide a monthly Superbill for you to submit for reimbursement.
-Please check with your insurer to understand your coverage.
+I can provide you with a superbill to submit to your insurance for possible reimbursement for individual therapy sessions where I can provide a mental health diagnosis.
+Couples therapy and discernment counseling do not include a mental health diagnosis and are typically not reimbursed by insurance.
+For couples therapy, I can include a Z code (Z63.0 – Relationship distress with spouse or partner), which some insurance plans may reimburse—but MOST do not.
+Please check with your insurance provider to find out whether they will reimburse services with a Z code or those without a formal diagnosis.
+Reimbursement should be seen as a bonus not a requirement for working with me.

 Why can't you bill my insurance like our previous couples therapist?
 Some couples therapists diagnose one partner and continue therapy based on that diagnosis.
 The problem is that once a diagnosis is made, therapy must focus on that individual’s issues, rather than addressing the true dynamics of the relationship.
 This can lead to complications, even insurance fraud.
 I provide specialized couples therapy, focusing on the core of your relationship struggles, not just the possible effects.
 That said, I can provide you with a superbill to submit to your insurance for possible reimbursement, using the Z63.0 code (Problems in Primary Relationship).
 It is your responsibility to check if your insurance carrier will reimburse you.
+Reimbursement should be seen as a bonus not a requirement for working with me.

 What happens after I contact you for therapy?
 Once we connect and you schedule a session, I’ll send you a link to complete your intake paperwork.
 This must be submitted to secure your spot.
 For online sessions, we’ll meet on my secure therapy platform, SimplePractice.
 You’ll receive a reminder email or text with the meeting link 48 hours before your appointment—and again 10 minutes before we start.
 Before our session, check in a few minutes early.
 If you're meeting individually, use earbuds with a microphone for the best sound quality.
 If you're meeting as a couple, position your camera so I can see both of you.
 When you log in, you’ll enter a virtual waiting room.
 At our scheduled time, I’ll start the session.